elastic/kibana/style_guides/accessibility_guide.md

 assistive technology will now behave the same like any other element with that role (e.g. behave like it is a button when it has `role="button"`).

+### Landmark roles

+Some roles can be used to declare so called landmarks.
+These landmarks tag important parts of a web page.
+Screen readers offer a quick way to jump to these parts of the page (*landmark navigation*).

+#### role=main

+The `main` role (or equivalent using the `<main>` tag) declares the main part of a page.
+This can be used in the landmark navigation to quickly jump to the actual main area of the page (and skip all headers, navigations, etc.).

+#### `<section>`

+The `<section>` element, can be used to mark a region on the page, so that it appears in the landmark navigation.
+The section element therefor needs to have an *accessible name*, i.e. you should add an `aria-label`, that gives a short title to that section of the page.

 ### role=search

 **TL;DR** *Place `role="search"` neither on the `<input>` nor the `<form>`, but